micahlhoover/ghostlineAPI/README.md

 # ghostlineAPI
-A library you can just add, and it serves your C# objects (with easy Authentication)
+A super easy auto API library (with easy Authentication).
+Just add annotations and then start the server.

-Just add some annotations to one of your classes:
+Step #1: Add some annotations to one of your classes:

 	[GhostWrite,GhostRead]
 	public static List<ElkDog> UntrainedElkDogs { get; set; }